ergomechstore/sofle-hybrid-ergomech-zmk/README.md

 ### Flashing the 'default' keymap and firmware
 #### Steps to ensure successful flashing
-- Keep in mind that the power switch on the wireless Ergomech Sofle Choc is only **one** of the ways that the keyboard can be powered.
+- Keep in mind that the power switch on the wireless Ergomech Sofle Hybrid is only **one** of the ways that the keyboard can be powered.
 The other way is to plug in the USB-C cable.
 When flashing one side of the keyboard, the other side must be off.
 - The keyboard must be in bootloader mode to flash the firmware.
 To enter the bootloader mode, press the "BOOT" button twice in quick succession.
 - If you are having trouble flashing, you can always flash the `settings_reset-nice_nano_v2-zmk.uf2` file first.
 This is a good way to make sure